WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 If the coins' anonymity sets are below the specified target after a round is complete, then the coins are requeued automatically for the next round.
 But when the anonymity sets are above the target after a round, then the coins will no longer be registered automatically.
 However, you can manually enqueue them for a new round at any time.

+If you are mixing with a different wallet as destination, like your hardware wallet, then until the anonymity set is reached, the coin goes into your starting wallet again, and with the next round, it is coinjoined directly into your destination wallet.
 :::

 :::details
 ### How can I select UTXOs for CoinJoin?

-You need to go to `CoinJoin` tab and select your desired UTXO by clicking the checkbox.
+Go to [`CoinJoin`](/using-wasabi/CoinJoin.md) tab and select your desired UTXO by clicking the checkbox, then type in the password.
 It will be queued and registered for the next CoinJoin round.
 :::

 :::details
 ### How does my wallet communicate with the Wasabi coordinator server?

-Wasabi communicates in many ways to the coordinator server, and it is always over the tor network.
+Wasabi communicates in many ways to the coordinator server, and it is always over the Tor network.

 First of all, Wasabi uses [BIP 158 block filters](/using-wasabi/BIPs.md#bip-158-compact-block-filters-for-light-clients) to ensure network level privacy.
 You can follow these FAQs to have a full explanation on the theme: